Image of GILEAD HIV Logo

 Person looking off in to the distancePerson looking off in to the distance

-We recognize the importance of addressing the barriers to care and the importance of building communities from within.
-This is why, through our grantee programs, we support patient advocates, healthcare professionals, and nonprofit groups around the world that work tirelessly in local communities to help improve the lives of people affected by HIV.
-In 2019, we:
+The work being done throughout the HIV community to create meaningful change inspires us to help build the community from within, amplify those everyday efforts, and address the barriers to care.
+As part of this commitment, through our grantee programs, we support patient advocates, healthcare professionals, and nonprofit groups around the world that work tirelessly in local communities to help improve the lives of people affected by HIV.
+We have been recognized as one of the top private funders of HIV-related programs.6 In 2022, Gilead:

-We consider education to be key to helping end the HIV epidemic.
-Believing that it is important to start educational work from the ground up, we created a team of Community Liaisons to work with community organizations and healthcare providers at the local level, taking the time to understand the needs of each community and provide tailored HIV educational resources to help end the HIV epidemic.
+Together we can help end the HIV epidemic for everyone, everywhere.
+A key to reaching that goal is HIV education.
+With the belief that it is important to start educational work from the ground up, we helped to create a team of Community Liaisons to work with community organizations and healthcare professionals at the local level, taking the time to understand the needs of each community and provide tailored HIV educational resources to help end the HIV epidemic.

 In addition, knowledge-sharing between leaders can help us support one another in our common goal of helping end the HIV epidemic.
-We have, therefore, created educational speaker programs aimed at addressing emerging trends and issues impacting the HIV epidemic to provoke thought leadership in the HIV space, including:
+To this end, we have created educational programs aimed at addressing emerging trends and issues impacting the HIV epidemic to provoke thought leadership in the HIV space.
+The Blueprints for Success Training Institutes is a series on virtual skill-building programs for leaders in HIV to help equip them with the knowledge and tools to address new challenges around HIV care and prevention.
+Examples of topics covered include Cultural Humility, Institutional Stigma, and Telemedicine.

 None of us can do this work alone—seeing the age of HIV come to an end is a collective mission.
-That’s why we work closely with healthcare providers, researchers, academics, policymakers, advocates, activists, people living with HIV, and people at risk for HIV.
+That’s why we work closely with healthcare providers, researchers, academics, policymakers, advocates, activists, people living with HIV, and those affected by HIV.

 Working with the community toward our collective, common goal of ending the HIV epidemic, we’re supporting the innovative work of grassroots organizations to help improve access to care by eliminating barriers and advancing education.
 Below are some of our key partnerships and initiatives in HIV:

-To keep forward momentum on all of these causes, we’ve created this website as an educational resource for emerging leaders and advocates in the HIV community who are engaged in our shared work to help end the HIV epidemic.
+To keep forward momentum on all of these causes, we’ve created this website as an educational resource for emerging leaders and advocates in the HIV community who are engaged in our shared work to help end the HIV epidemic for everyone, everywhere.

 Explore more